-Note 3: Construction start an Advance (Enabling ation work under the contracts have been awarded t to date.
-Rolling Stock Vehicle Status Date Awarded N/A No. Ordered No. Delivered (There are no direct TJPA procurements of revenue service vehicles included in the project scope of work) N/A Major Issues Date Identified Status Project Sponsor Action PMOC Recommendation N/A N/A N/A N/A N/A Date of Next Quar terly Meeting (if known): Next Monthly Meeting i is on January 15, 2025.
+Rolling Stock Vehicle Status Date Awarded No. Ordered No. Delivered (There are no direct TJPA procurements of revenue service vehicles included in the project scope of work) N/A N/A Major Issues Date Identified Status Project Sponsor Action PMOC Recommendation N/A N/A N/A N/A N/A Date of Next Quarterly Meeting (if known): Next Monthly Meeting is on February 12, 2025.

-Project scope includes cost for Caltrain procurement of five non-revenue Maintenance of Way vehicles, the levelboarding door modifications to the 23 new EMU revenue vehicles from Caltrain under their current procurement and the existing Salesforce Transit Center train box completed under the Transbay DTX Phase 1 Program.
-Refer to report Section 2.12 for details.
+\Project scope includes the cost for Caltrain procurement of five non-revenue Maintenance of Way vehicles, the level-boarding door modifications to the 23 new EMU revenue vehicles from Caltrain under their current procurement (2023) and for the cost of the existing Salesforce Transit Center train box completed under the Transbay DTX Phase 1 Program.
+Refer to report Section 2.12, Vehicle Technology and Procurement, and to Section 2.13, Project Cost, for details.

-As of December 31, 2024.
+\\As of January 31, 2025.
 Final cost estimates and contingency have been reconciled with the adjusted SCC Workbook based on the final adjustments from the revised FTA Risk Assessment, including the reconciled project schedule, completed in August 2023.
 Current Cost Forecast includes financing costs.

-The "Target Revenue Service Date" has been updated based on the revised project Master Schedule that reflects the new target date of July 2027 for the FFGA award.
-With regard to schedule contingency, please refer to Section 2.14- Schedule, for further discussion.
+\\\The "Target Revenue Service Date" has been updated based on the revised project Master Schedule that reflects the new target date of July 2027 for the FFGA award.
+With regard to schedule contingency, please refer to Section 2.14, Schedule, for further discussion.